Determining Child Support in Arizona

-Mr. Rappeport also argues that the trial court deviated from the guidelines in assigning him adjusted gross income of $4,381.23.
-However, the trial court found that he could produce income at will from his other assets.
+Mr. Rappeport also argues that the trial court deviated from the guidelines in assigning him an adjusted gross income of $4,381.23.
+However, the court of the first instance found that he could produce income at will from his other assets.

-Mr. Ortiz’ mother did not charge her to live at her house.
+Mr. Ortiz’s mother did not charge her to live at her house.
 But the Court found that Mrs. Ortiz did pay for the child’s care.
-Mother argues that the amount was insufficient since for 34 months she received no child support from Mr. Rappeport.
+The mother argues that the amount was insufficient since for 34 months she received no child support from Mr. Rappeport.
 She contends she should get $500 per month for that time.
-However, contribution for past expenses under A.R.S. § 12-849(A) is for money actually spent for the support of the child.
+However, a contribution for past expenses under A.R.S. § 12-849(A) is for money spent on the support of the child.
 Support awarded under the guidelines is based on the child’s needs.

 The Court of Appeals affirmed the lower court ruling.